liquidev/planet-overgamma/STYLE.md

   - if an object field clashes with a method, prefix it with an underscore `self._field`

+## Globals

+Never declare any globals.
+Using globals from the Lua standard library and LÖVE is preferred over `require`.

 ## Module layout

 Arrange all modules like this: